railwayapp/docs/src/docs/reference/support.md

 You are eligible for Email Support if you're on a Pro plan and above.
 Reach out to us via email at [support@railway.app](mailto:support@railway.app) for support.
 We also offer a [Business Class](#business-class) add-on for teams and companies requiring dedicated support with SLOs.

 When emailing us, please do so from your Railway account's email address.
 This helps us know who you are upfront, and allows us to prioritize your request better.

+Check out [How to ask for help](#how-to-ask-for-help) on some tips you can follow for a faster and complete response.

 ### Enterprise Plan users